 Instant Pot Drunken Beans (Frijoles Borrachos) have beer as part of the liquid, but they don’t taste like alcohol.
 A savory blend of beans, bacon, spices, cilantro, and yes, a little beer!
-Make these from dry pinto beans in close to an hour.
+Make these pressure cooker Drunken Beans (Frijoles Borrachos) from dry pinto beans in about an hour and a half.

 Instant Pot Drunken Beans

 We are eating a lot more beans these days.
 I used to forget to soak them overnight, and didn’t want to hassle with them.
 Two years ago, when I got my Instant Pot, I learned in our Facebook group that you could cook the beans from dry in under an hour!
 What?!
 Game changer.
 And sign me up!
 So that started me on a path to make all kinds of bean dishes.

 I mean, a meal from unsoaked beans in close to an hour?
 Yes please!